Pacers vs. Cavaliers Prediction & Picks - October 28

 Pacers Performance Insights

-- The Pacers were ranked 10th in the league offensively last season with 116.3 points per game, while defensively they were second-worst (119.5 points allowed per game).
+- Last year, the Pacers were 10th in the NBA on offense (116.3 points scored per game) and second-worst on defense (119.5 points conceded).

-- Indiana, who ranked 24th in the league with 41.5 boards per game, allowed 45.3 rebounds per contest, which was third-worst in the NBA.

-- The Pacers ranked sixth in the NBA with 27 assists per game.
+- The Pacers were sixth in the league in assists (27.0 per game) last year.

-- With 14.1 turnovers per game, Indiana ranked 23rd in the NBA.
-It forced 14.2 turnovers per contest, which ranked eighth in the league.
+- With 14.1 turnovers committed per game and 14.2 turnovers forced last year, Indiana was 23rd and eighth in the league, respectively.

-- The Pacers were sixth in the NBA with 13.6 threes per game last year.
-Meanwhile, they ranked 11th with a 36.7% shooting percentage from beyond the arc.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.